textlint/textlint/docs/configuring.md

 `.textlintrc` is a config file which is loaded as JSON, YAML or JS via [azu/rc-config-loader](https://github.com/azu/rc-config-loader).

-Put the config of rules into `.textlintrc`
+You can put the config of rules into `.textlintrc`

 Or a `textlint` field in the `package.json` can be used.